Location Aware Opportunistic Bandwidth Sharing between Static and Mobile Users with Stochastic Learning in Cellular Networks: Performance improvement through opportunistic bandwidth allocation: a numerical study

-It is important to note that, since the stochastic approximation algorithms presented in this paper asymptotically converge to the optimal value, we only consider perfect knowledge scenario where the MDP transition and cost structures are known to the decision maker.
+Since the stochastic approximation algorithms presented in this paper asymptotically converge to the optimal value, we first consider perfect knowledge scenario where the MDP transition and cost structures are known to the decision maker.
 For opportunistic (i.e., location-dependent) bandwidth allocation, we assume that all users in the same class (i.e., static or mobile) share equal bandwidth among themselves all the time.